 The introductory part consists of an analysis of the evolution of the subject of Internet Economics through a critical review of the studies present in the economic literature, from the beginning of the discipline, in the 1990s, to the present day The seven chapters that compose the book are:

-- The offer – what are the main phenomena that insist on the supply side, in particular focused on the analysis of some of the fundamental platforms of the Internet, such as the Search Platform, and also studied the phenomenon of Startups, that is the creation of new businesses based on the Internet, which sees numbers and distinctive elements of the Internet industry.
+what are the main phenomena that insist on the supply side, in particular focused on the analysis of some of the fundamental Platforms of the Internet, such as the Search Platform, and also studied the phenomenon of Startups, that is the creation of new businesses based on the Internet, which sees numbers and distinctive elements of the Internet industry.

 Such as the models and specificities of the Internet economy, with particular reference to multi-sided markets (markets with different customer groups connected together by an enabling platform), the economic impacts of the network within traditional markets, and the new online markets created from scratch, characterized by better measurement, high customization, rapid innovation and a more conscious market design.